Election-Tech-Initiative/electionguard-python/docs/Design_and_Architecture.md

 #### Folder Structure

 The folder structure is kept to a bare minimum.
 The ElectionGuard library is located in `src/electionguard` and tests are in `tests`.
 Standalone applications or other pieces should be in separate subdirectories.
-For example, the `bench` directory contains a simple Chaum-Pedersen proof computation benchmark.
+For example, the `tests/bench` directory contains a simple Chaum-Pedersen proof computation benchmark.

 #### Commands